ibm-cloud-docs/solution-tutorials/computer-vision-powerai.hidden.md

 2. To deploy the trained model, click **Deploy model**
    - Give it a name and click **Deploy**
    - Once the status changes to **Ready**, click on the model **name**
+3. Click on **Copy** under Deployed model API endpoint.
+Save the endpoint for quick reference.
-3. To test the deployed model,
+4. To test the deployed model,
    - Click on **import** and select an image
    - Check the **Results** section to check the category and the confidence value You should also see the created API for the deployed model and the endpoints.